davidkonrad/HL-Editor/FIXES.md

 * You can now add mountains with a single click.
 Selecting one of the 8 mountain tiles and right click on the map.

+* Added a "Unit overview", visualization of all units of the map.

 #### Code specific

 * Sunset the use of `fopen_s` (as mentioned by Knippert in `main.cpp`).
 That was obvious, I actually needed to find `msvcp140_1.dll` and put it in the HL-Editor main directory, in order to run the EXE with Wine.
 That should have been fixed.